dianatataru/ancestryinference_workflow/README.md

 ```
 thinning stats: guttatus 260444, nasutus 260448, laciniatus 260445, total 781,337

 v5 of the aims is created with  genocounts_groups_threeway_v4.py and thin_by_specieswindows.py, and specifically only keeps sites where there is >90% difference in alt allele frequency of highest frequency and lowest frequency species (like in banarjee et al. 2023).
 This ends up being almost equal parts each species across SNPs.
+The output of this is the HMM_POSTPROCESS_structurepriors

+v6 of the aims is created with  genocounts_groups_threeway_v6.py and thin_by_specieswindows.py, and specifically only keeps sites where ref or alt counts per species is less than 3 or greater than 7, removing sites with intermediate calls.

+v7 (607303 total sites) of the aims is created with  genocounts_groups_threeway_v7.py and thin_by_specieswindows.py, and specifically only keeps sites where total counts per species is less than 3 or greater than 7, removing some sites with low or intermediate calls.
+It also decides a species site by highest minor allele frequency, not by ALT, which hopefully means we'll have more guttatus sites, but also overall more stringent calls.

 ## 1. Aligning all samples to three reference genomes